 Figure 2 : Carte de la modélisation des gradients de température de surface, mettant en évidence les fronts.

-Floriane studies the seasonal variability of surface temperature fronts by using an ocean model, covering 1993 to 2014.
+Floriane studies the seasonal variability of thermal fronts by using a historical ocean model, covering 1993 to 2014.
 She considers fronts as those who have a gradient higher than 0.05°C per km, some of them can go up to 2.3°C per km!
-Permanent fronts can be found along the continental shelves.
+Thermal fronts are more intense and more frequent along the continental shelf, at the edge of the eddies and geostrophic currents of the Mozambique Channel.

 Figure 3 : Variations saisonnières de l’intensité des fronts en fonction de la zone.